Mambo No. 5: Ome Henk parody

-In 1999, Dutch TV character Ome Henk took a parody of the song called "Mambo Nr 6" to number 17 on the Dutch Top 40.
+In 1999, Dutch TV character Ome Henk (Frank van der Plas) took a parody of the song called "Mambo Nr 6" to number 17 on the Dutch Top 40.
 The lyrics referred to the medicine prescribed to him, which causes hallucinations of the girls he mentions in the song.
 A parody of commercials for the fictional product is also heard.